Existence and uniqueness of solutions to rate independent systems with history variable: Unique solvability for a class of rate-independent systems

-We underline that Proposition \ref{lem:ess} below is the key to the sensitivity analysis in terms of Lipschitz estimates for the solution map associated to \eqref{eq:n2}, see Theorem \ref{thm:lip} below.
-Proposition \ref{lem:ess} not only allows us to prove the unique solvability of \eqref{eq:n2}, but it is also the essential ingredient to showing uniform Lipschitz continuity of the \textit{viscous} solution map, cf.\,Proposition \ref{lem:lip_c} below.
+We underline that Proposition \ref{lem:ess} below is the key to the sensitivity analysis in terms of Lipschitz estimates for the solution map \ro{associated with }\eqref{eq:n2}, see Theorem \ref{thm:lip} below.
+Proposition \ref{lem:ess} not only allows us to prove the unique solvability of \eqref{eq:n2}, but it is also the essential ingredient \ro{for} showing uniform Lipschitz continuity of the \textit{viscous} solution map, cf.\,Proposition \ref{lem:lip_c} below.
 These two results will be crucial for the derivation of optimality conditions for the control of \eqref{eq:n2} in a follow-up paper; see Remark \ref{rem:fw} below.

-For the sake of a better overview in the proof of Proposition \ref{lem:ess}, we will work from now on with the \textit{history operator} $\HH:L^1(0,T;H^1(\O)) \to W^{1,1}(0,T;\hon)$ defined as where $y_0\in \hon.$ The general case from Assumption \ref{assu:c}.\ref{it:c2} can be considered as well, see Remark \ref{rem:h} below for comments.
+For the sake of a better overview in the proof of Proposition \ref{lem:ess}, we will work from now on with the \textit{history operator} $\HH:L^1(0,T;H^1(\O)) \to W^{1,1}(0,T;\hon)$ defined as where $y_0\in \hon.$ The general case from Assumption \ref{assu:c}.\ref{it:c2} can be considered as well, provided that $\HH$ is linear, see Remark \ref{rem:h} below.

-For our upcoming analysis, we need to impose a smoothness assumption on the mapping acting on the first argument of $R$. \begin{assumption} In all what follows, we require that $\kappa$ is differentiable with $\kappa' \in W^{1,2}(\R)$. \end{assumption}
+For our upcoming analysis, we need to impose a {smoothness} assumption on the mapping acting on the first argument of $R$. { \begin{assumption} The mapping $\kappa$ is differentiable with $\kappa' \in W^{1,1}(\R).$ Moreover, there exist constants $c,c_0>0$ so that where $\varrho$ is a fixed value that satisfies $\varrho\in [1,\infty)$ for $N=2$ and $\varrho\in [1,3]$ for $N=3$. \end{assumption}} {Assumption \ref{assu:k} combined with the embedding $L^\infty(0,T;\hon) \embed L^{2\varrho}((0,T)\times \O)$ implies that there exist constants $C,C_0>0$, dependent only on the given data, so that This will be employed in the proof of Proposition \ref{lem:ess} below, see \eqref{eq:k}.
+Note that Assumption \ref{assu:k} is also used for the proof of \eqref{ff}, in the case where the argument of $\kappa''$ is a not necessarily measurable mapping.}